DFE-Digital/standards-manual-design-history/app/posts/2022-08-17-introducing-the-standards-manual.md

 - what the standard point is
 - why it is important
-- when to apply the Standard point at each delivery phase
+- when to apply the standard point at each delivery phase